rviscomi/eslint-plugin-capo/docs/rules/README.md

 - `valid-meta-viewport`
 - `valid-charset`
 - `no-default-style`
+- `no-unnecessary-preload`
 - `require-meta-viewport`

 ### Optional

 These rules are useful but not enabled by default:

-- `head-element-order` - Can be noisy for existing projects; enable explicitly if you want ordering validation
+- `require-order` - Can be noisy for existing projects; enable explicitly if you want ordering validation

 ## Documentation Structure